 Note that taking high doses of iodine for long periods of time can affect the way your thyroid works so please always consult with a registered medical professional before starting any type of iodine supplement for you or your child.

-Some countries like Australia and New Zealand have an iodised salt policy with flours iodised salt used in bakery.
+Some countries like Australia and New Zealand have an iodised salt policy with flours iodised salt used in bakeries.
 This is currently not in place in the UK.

 Which seaweed and related supplements can my child eat?